patrickfav/website-favre/content/articles/2018-11-12-security-best-practices-symmetric-encryption-with-aes-in-java-and-android-part-2/index.md

 *   Use a KDF to derive the 2 Sub-Keys
 *   Verify before decryption ([Doom Principle](https://moxie.org/blog/the-cryptographic-doom-principle/))
 *   Prevent timing attacks by using constant time equals implementations
-*   Use 128 bit encryption key length (you will be fine!)
+*   Use 128-bit encryption key length (you will be fine!)
 *   Pack everything together into a single message

 #### References